Radivoj Korać: Personal life

 Away from the basketball court, Korać enjoyed theatre, music, and reading books.
 He was a senior undergraduate, from the Faculty of Electrical Engineering (ETF), at the University of Belgrade.
 Surprisingly, he once turned down a contract offer to play with Red Star Belgrade.

 Death and legacy

 On Monday 2 June 1969, Korać died in a car crash, just outside of Sarajevo, on the road between Vogošća and Semizovac.
 The Yugoslav Basketball Federation decided that no basketball games would be played in Yugoslavia, on 2 June again.
 He is interred in the Alley of Distinguished Citizens in the Belgrade New Cemetery.

 In 1971, FIBA Europe established the FIBA Radivoj Korać Cup.
-After the third-tier level European-wide Cup folded in the year 2002, the Basketball Federation of Serbia and Montenegro renamed its national domestic cup competition to Radivoj Korać Cup, a name it still carries today in Serbia.
+After the third-tier level European-wide Cup folded in the year 2002, the Basketball Federation of Serbia and Montenegro renamed its national domestic cup competition to Radivoj Korać Cup, which is the name it still carries today in Serbia.